PrivateGER/yt-dlp-archive-viewer/README.md

 # Usage

 Either build and use the executable directly or use the Docker iamge.
-The latter is *greatly* recommended.
+The latter is *greatly* recommended, both due to simplicity and because this is some random Go code written by some idiot who may as well have accidentally put Log4j-hell v2 in this.

 yt-dlp-archive-viewer runs on port 8000 by default.